Li-Kane/cmnist-website/README.md

 - The Google Colab chinese_mnist.ipynb is intended to be run on Google Drive.
 - The dataset is not on github, so if you want to train the model you need to download it and move it into the `models/data` path!
 - The website will work without having to train the model, as the model has already been pretrained.
+- I built this as a personal project to introduce myself to Machine Learning and applying it to Web Development.
+It's very fun :).

 ## License
 Copyright © 2023, Kane Li.
 Released under the MIT License.